ckozlov-ASR/wikijs_css_themes/README.md

 ## Installation

-Copy / paste the contents of the CSS file into the Wiki.js CSS override area:
+Copy / paste the contents of the CSS file into the Wiki.js CSS override area.
+Sk
 ```text
 Administration → Theme → CSS Override
 ```